practicalli/clojure/docs/automation/make.md

 [GNU Make](https://www.gnu.org/software/make/manual/html_node/Standard-Targets.html) provide a simple and consistent way to run any development task for Clojure & ClojureScript projects (or any other languages).

-Wrap any combination of tools (building, linting, formatting, testing) with make targets for a simple command line interface, with automatically tab completion, making any Clojure project really easy to work with.
-Practicalli also uses make to manage docker images and containers to support Clojure development.
+Wrap any combination of tools (building, linting, formatting, testing) with Make targets for a simple command line interface.

+Make supports tab completion making tasks discoverable.

 All that is required is [a `Makefile` in the root of the project](https://github.com/practicalli/dotfiles/blob/main/Makefile)